What to do with your car when it snows

 Our snow emergency parking page has a list of garages, by neighborhood, that offer discounted parking.

-Did you use a trash can, cone, or some other object to save your parking space on the street after a snowstorm?
-You must remove it 48 hours after we end a snow emergency.
+Did you use a trash can, cone, or some other object to save your parking space on the street?
+Here's what you need to know:

 Please keep in mind, space savers are banned in the South End.